 Conclusion on the Benefits of Stakeholder Meetings

-MIH-CP stakeholder meetings will help your program thrive.
+Stakeholder meetings for MIH-CP programs will help your program thrive.
 They offer a chance to get an outside perspective of a community paramedic program’s health – letting you correct minor issues that may have been simmering out of sight.

 To host a good stakeholder meeting, it’s wise to investigate your partners’ needs and interests.
 This will build mutual respect.